kushvaibhav/PyNuclei/README.md

 Args:
-    host [str]: The hostname of the target which Nuclei will run against templates [list][Optional]: If the templates list is not provided all nuclei templates from the "nucleiTemplates" property will be executed userAgents [str][Optional]: If not provided random User-Agents will be used. rateLimit [int][Optional]: Defaults to 150.
+    host [str]: The hostname of the target which Nuclei will run against templates [list][Optional]: If the templates list is not provided all nuclei templates from the "nucleiTemplates" property will be executed generatePoc [str]: Generate Burpsuite like Request-Response or Terminal screenshot. userAgents [str][Optional]: If not provided random User-Agents will be used. rateLimit [int][Optional]: Defaults to 150.
     maxHostError [int][Optional]: It determines to skip host for scanning after n number of connection failures